EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-compute the demand GPP as minimum of all stress scalars [most limited]
+Demand GPP as the minimum of all stress scalars (most limiting factor).

 **Parameters**
 - None